impostorsguides/impostorsguides.github.io/rbenv/part-2/2-h-content.md

 }
 ```

-Here we run `rbenv commands` with the `–sh` flag, assert that the exit code was 0, assert that the output included “shell”, and assert that the output did NOT include “init”.
+Here we run `rbenv commands` with the `–sh` flag, assert that the exit code was 0, assert that the output included "shell", and assert that the output did NOT include "init".

 Next test is: